fbpx

 Explore Denton County Historical Park

-There is a lot to learn from the history of Denton at the Denton County Historical Park, located just a short walk south of Denton’s Historic Square.
+There is a lot to learn from the rich history of Denton at the Denton County Historical Park, located just a short walk south of Denton’s Historic Square.
 In the park, you’ll find historic sites like the Bayless-Selby House Museum, the Quakertown House Museum, as well as the Welcome Center.

 Outside of a historic home

-The Denton County African American Museum is inside the 1904 Quakertown House, which once belonged to the displaced African American community of Quakertown.
-Inside, you can find more about the history of integration and racism, cultural contributions made by the community, and commemorative dates and events that left a mark on Denton County and in African American history.
+Inside, you can find more about the rich history of integration and racism, cultural contributions made by the community, and commemorative dates and events that left a mark on Denton County and in African American history.

 This historic park is a gathering place for the community.
 They usually host the Farmers’ Community Market, where artists showcase their creations.
-They also host film festivals, live performances, local bands during community events and carnivals, and the park is often decorated for special holidays.
+They also host film festivals, live performances, and local bands during community events and carnivals, and the park is often decorated for special holidays.

 When we visited, the county was renovating the Taylor Log Cabin and the Woods House, a second Quakertown home inside the park.
 Knock on wood and hope they are done when you get the chance to visit!